Flint Hills Ingleside

 HELP US STOP FLINT HILLS OIL EXPORT TERMINAL FROM POLLUTING EVEN MORE!

-- I request that TCEQ deny this permit for Flint Hills to increase hazardous air pollutants, carbon monoxide, hydrogen sulfide, nitrogen oxides, organic compounds, and particulate matter.
+- As a resident/member of (list your city and/or any organizations you belong to), I request that TCEQ deny this permit for Flint Hills to increase hazardous air pollutants, carbon monoxide, hydrogen sulfide, nitrogen oxides, organic compounds, and particulate matter.

 - Flint Hills Resources Ingleside is currently in "high priority violation" status with regard to the Clean Air Act, according to the EPA ECHO database.
 This situation needs to be remedied before additional emissions can be considered.